A nutritious and tasty Quinoa Enchilada Bake with sweet potato, black beans, and corn – a meatless, protein-rich family favorite.

 Instructions

-• QUINOA: Meanwhile, add quinoa and stock (or broth or water) to a small saucepan.
-Cook according to package directions and then remove from heat and fluff with a fork.
+• Meanwhile, add quinoa and stock to a small pot.
+Cook according to package directions, then remove from heat and fluff with a fork.
 Cover quinoa and set aside.

 Recipe Notes

-Note 1: You can definitely use a hotter brand of enchilada sauce or make your own to determine the heat.
-The chili powder does add a bit of additional heat though.
-Also, not all enchilada sauces are made equal; we used Old El Paso® throughout the testing of this recipe.
+Note 1: Not all enchilada sauces are made equal; I use Old El Pasoยฎ throughout the testing of this recipe.
+You can use a hotter brand of enchilada sauce or make your own to determine the heat.
+The chili powder does add a bit of additional heat.

 Note 2: A Mexican cheese blend or even pepper jack can be used in place of the sharp Cheddar